May 24, 2018

 Incidents of travellers being denied boarding have increased in recent years.

-These happens usually when a flight is overbooked due operaional issues.
+This happens usually when a flight is overbooked due to operational issues.
 An airline can only deny you from boarding a flight if:

 - you volunteer to give up your ticket; or